 March 6, 2016 Decreased opioid use prior to joint replacement surgery has been linked with improved patient satisfaction and outcomes, fewer complications and a reduced need for post-surgical opioids, according to two new studies.

 Platelet-rich plasma injections offer a promising solution to accelerate healing of tendon injuries and osteoarthritis naturally without subjecting the patient to significant risk.
 Dr. Odell became one of the first sports medicine doctors in the Midwest to begin offering platelet-rich plasma injections (PRP).
-PRP is an innovative treatment that uses … Read the Rest
+PRP is an innovative treatment that uses a patient’s own “supercharged” blood to heal soft-tissue injuries.
+Dr. … Read the Rest